 The Individualised Education Plan (IEP)

-The IEP team will include the Executive Director of the school Dr. Sonja de Boer who holds a PhD in special education and psychology, and who is also a Board Certified Behavior Analyst.
+The IEP team will include the Clinical Director of the school, Lauren Chapman, who holds a Masters in Special Education, and who is also a Board Certified Behavior Analyst..
 The team also includes the Clinical Supervisor who is highly trained in Applied Behavior Analysis, and the teacher who will be directly responsible for the teaching of the child.

 The parents of each child are also included on the IEP team.
 Our work is enhanced by collaborating with the parents at home.